VA-Explorer/va_explorer/docs/training/user_guides.md

 ````

 For further information relating to the identification of duplicates, please
-either ask your admin, consult Configuration & Deployment (link) for info on
+either ask your admin, consult [Configuration & Deployment](../usage/getting_started/config) for info on
-setting up or changing questions used for this process, or Management Commands
-(link) for admin guidance on running the process manually.
+setting up or changing questions used for this process, or [Management Commands](admin_guides.md#management-commands) for admin guidance on running the process manually.

 ### Repairing VA Errors & Warnings